 - It contributes to over 200 disease and injury-related conditions

-Alcohol Abuse is the practice of binging or drinking too much, but does not necessarily mean an addiction.
-Nowadays the clinical term is an ‘Alcohol Use Disorder.’
-Alcoholism is used to describe a situation where someone has become psychologically and physically dependent to drinking.
-It is also called Alcohol Dependency, dependence or problem drinking.
-Regardless the clinical wording, if you cannot curb or stop drinking, you have a huge problem with this addiction.
+Alcohol Abuse is the practice of binging or drinking too much, but it does not necessarily mean an addiction.
+Nowadays, the clinical term is ‘Alcohol Use Disorder.’
+Alcoholism describes a situation where someone has become psychologically and physically dependent on drinking.
+It is also called Alcohol Dependency, dependence, or problem drinking.
+Regardless of the clinical wording, you may have a problem with alcohol addiction if you cannot curb or stop drinking.

 Alcohol Abuse Warning

-Alcoholism impact the family members, partners, friends and even colleagues.
+Alcoholism impacts family members, partners, friends, and even colleagues.
 The social problems provoked by alcoholism include financial issues, unemployment, and legal issues derived from public intoxication and drunk driving.

-Cirrhosis of the liver, Type II diabetes and increased chance of heart disease and death are some of the long-term and most severe physical effects of the drug.
-Alcohol worsens existing depressive tendencies, leading to more suicide attempts and other self-sabotaging behavior.
-It has lead to sexual dysfunction in a relevant percentage of people.
+Cirrhosis of the liver, Type II diabetes, and increased chance of heart disease and death are some of the drug’s long-term and most severe physical effects.
+Alcohol worsens depressive tendencies, leading to suicide attempts and other self-sabotaging behavior.
+It has led to sexual dysfunction in a relevant percentage of people.

 Rehab for Alcohol

-Alcohol Treatment at La Jolla Recovery will help you or your loved one quit drinking through many approaches.
-For instance, inpatient alcohol rehab provides you with a controlled and supportive environment.
-It gives you time to clean your system.
-Once alcohol is no longer circulating in your bloodstream, you will start noticing a few changes.
-A wide array of repressed emotions kept underground by the booze will emerge, which might be difficult to deal with in the beginning.
-That is where the therapy comes in.
-A licensed facilitator will help you learn how to handle sobriety and to analyze the triggers of your alcoholism.
-Alcoholism many times is compounded with substance abuse such as heroin or meth among others.
-We are more than glad to go over your substance use to amke sure they are attended well during detox as well as rehab.
-La Jolla Recovery´s clinicians have more than a decade of experience successfully treating victims of alcoholism.
+Alcohol treatment, including therapy at La Jolla Recovery alcohol rehab, will help you or your loved one quit drinking through comprehensive and science-based approaches.
+For instance, inpatient alcohol rehab provides a controlled and supportive environment.
+It gives you time to clean and detox your system, reducing discomfort and increasing sobriety outcomes.
+Once alcohol no longer circulates in your bloodstream, our team will develop a specific program tailored to your needs.
+A wide array of repressed emotions kept underground by alcohol consumption will emerge, which might be challenging to deal with initially.
+That is where the therapy comes in, not ignoring the positive community you will be surrounded by.
+A licensed facilitator will help you learn how to handle sobriety and analyze the triggers of your alcoholism.